abhishekarya1/DSA-2k23/bs.md

 Related Problems:
 - https://leetcode.com/problems/find-smallest-letter-greater-than-target
 - **Search Insert Position**: ([link](https://leetcode.com/problems/search-insert-position)) insert position is LB/UB only, depends on where question wants us to insert if element is already present in array.
-- Problems on **counting occurances of an element**: [link](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array), [link](https://leetcode.com/problems/element-appearing-more-than-25-in-sorted-array)
+- Problems on **counting occurrences of an element**: [link](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array), [link](https://leetcode.com/problems/element-appearing-more-than-25-in-sorted-array)

 > [!TIP]
 > LB, UB, Floor, Ceil - Striver's way of storing in `ans` on every potential candidate is very simple and intuitive than above `low` pointer approach (TEMPLATE#2).